 Medical forms must be resubmitted for every student at the beginning of each school year.

-- Emergency Medical Form (online form) *School Field Trip Form required for all students.
+- Emergency Medical Information *Required for all students.
 Must be re-submitted at the beginning of each school year.

 - Medication Administration Form (online form) *Required for students taking any medication at school - including over-the-counter.
 For more information about medication administration policies, see below.

 - Asthma Management Plan (online form) - Optional

 - Allergy Management Plan (online form) - Optional

 - Diabetes Management Plan (online form) - Optional

 - Seizure Management Plan (online form) - Optional

 For all other medical diagnoses, contact our School Nurse.

 If your child becomes ill or is injured at school, you will be called depending on the severity of symptoms.
 In an effort to control the spread of infection, please keep your child home if he or she is sick.
 In regard to fever, our health policy requires that a student may only return to school once he or she has been fever free for at least 24 hours, without the use of fever reducing medication.
 A fever is considered 100.0 degrees or higher.
 Additionally, if a student is vomiting, he or she should remain home until there has been no vomiting episode for 24 hours.
 If a student has been seen by a physician and placed on antibiotics for an infection, he or she should also not return until on the medication for 24 hours.

 All new student must have a Tennessee Immunization form turned in to the school nurse's office by July 15.
 Any student missing the required immunizations and/or form will not be allowed to start classes until the form is turned in to the school nurse's office.
 All Pre-K 3, Pre-K 4, and Kindergarten require a yearly physical along with updated immunization forms.